Financial Aid Basics

 In addition to the FAFSA, some colleges may also require the CSS/Financial Aid Profile or another type of school-based financial aid form.
 You should check with the financial aid office at the college you want to attend to learn about the forms required.

 You can submit the FAFSA after January 1 of the year you will be attending college.
-For example:

 Many colleges have deadlines as early as February 1, so it is better to file your FAFSA early!
 You do not need to be accepted into a college to complete the FAFSA.